The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Stochastic geometry I: approximation of geometric functionals

 \subsection{Locality for boundary determination}

 In this section we present a crucial property of the boundary points, namely, their location is constrained only by the location of the two neighbouring boundary points (Proposition \ref{prop:locality} below).
-This property will be used in the proof of the lower bound in Theorem \ref{thm:zoom1} carried out in Section \ref{sec:wdmp} (see, in particular, the proof of Lemma \ref{lem:zinM}).
-It also plays an important role in \cite{dHJKP3}.
+This property will be used in the proof of the lower bound in Theorem \ref{thm:zoom1} carried out in Section \ref{sec:wdmp}.